History of marketing: Orientations and philosophies

 In the marketing literature, continuing debate surrounds the orientations or philosophies that might have informed marketing practice at different periods of time.
 An orientation may be defined as "the type of activity or subject that an organisation seems most interested in and gives most attention to".
-In relation to marketing orientations, the term has been defined as a "philosophy of business management". or "a corporate state of mind" or as an "organisational culture".
+In relation to marketing orientations, the term can be defined as a "philosophy of business management". or "a corporate state of mind" or as an "organisational culture".

 Common periods

-The general lack of agreement amongst scholars as to what constitutes clearly identifiable periods and the orientation that characterised each distinct period has spawned a lengthy list of orientations.
+The general agreement amongst scholars as to what constitutes clearly identifiable periods and the orientation that characterised each distinct period has spawned a lengthy list of orientations.
 Space prevents an exhaustive description of all periods or eras.
 However, the salient features of the most commonly cited periods appear in the following section.

 Production orientation

-A production orientation is often proposed as the first of the so-called orientations that dominated business thought.
+A production orientation is often proposed as the first of the orientations that dominated business thought.
 Keith dated the production era from the 1860s to the 1930s, but other theorists argue that evidence of the production orientation can still be found in some companies or industries.
 Specifically Kotler and Armstrong note that the production philosophy is "one of the oldest philosophies that guides sellers" and "is still useful in some situations".

 The production orientation is characterised by: